wp-plugins/page-navi-slider/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.1 =
+* DEACTIVATE previous version in order to keep your settings.
-* Download and install.
+* Download, install and reactivate.
-* Check you settings as they are deleted when the plugin is uninstalled.
+* Unfortunately, some settings are losts !
+Check fonts and colors.
+This will be improved in the next release.

 = 1.0.1 =
 Just upgrade and check your settings (page numbers width can now be set up).